Universal Freezing Transitions of Dipole-Conserving Chains: Introduction and summary of main results

 The remainder of the paper is organised as follows.
-In Section \ref{sec:familyofmodels}, we begin by introducing our family of models and reviewing various probes that can be used to distinguish between the strongly and weakly fragmented phases.
-In Section \ref{sec:FES}, we introduce two main types of blockages and the FES picture, and derive several key results regarding these.
-In Section \ref{sec:SymSecSize}, we define typical symmetry sectors and report some useful asymptotic formulas for their dimensions.
-We then make use of these formulas and the FES picture in Section \ref{sec:strongfrag} to demonstrate that for any on-site dimension $d$, typical symmetry sectors are strongly fragmented for $\nu<\nu_c$.
-We make further use of the FES picture in Section \ref{sec:StrongFragFurtherAnalysis} to analyse various properties of the strongly fragmented phase, such as the average density of frozen sites and different types of active bubbles.
-In Section \ref{sec:weakFragNumerics}, we present numerical evidence that typical symmetry sectors are weakly fragmented for $\nu>\nu_c$ and arbitrary $d$.
-We present further evidence that $\nu_c$ is the critical filling in Section \ref{sec:criticalScaling} by numerically showing critical scaling in the dimension of the dominant Krylov sectors.
-In Section \ref{sec:StrongFragModels}, we study special cases of the parameters $d$ and $k$ for which the model does not have phase transition.
-In Section \ref{sec:EEstrongfrag} , we study the implications of the presence of blockages for the scaling of the entanglement entropy of eigenstates.
+In Section \ref{sec:familyofmodels} we introduce our family of models and review various probes that can be used to distinguish between the strongly and weakly fragmented phases.
+In Section \ref{sec:FES} we introduce the two distinct type of blockages and the FES picture, and derive several key results regarding these.
+In \cref{sec:strongfrag} we define “typical” symmetry sectors and make use of the FES picture to prove that, for any on-site dimension $d$, they are strongly fragmented at fillings $\nu<\nu_c$.
+In Section \ref{sec:weakFragNumerics} we present numerical evidence at large system sizes that typical symmetry sectors are weakly fragmented for $\nu>\nu_c$ and arbitrary $d$.
+We make further use of the FES picture in Section \ref{sec:StrongFragFurtherAnalysis} to analyse various properties of the strongly fragmented phase, such as the average density of frozen sites and of different types of active bubbles.
+In \cref{sec:critscalandexp} we derive critical exponents that describe the transition and discuss transport at the critical point.
+We also present further evidence that $\nu_c$ is the critical filling by numerically probing the critical scaling of the dimension of dominant Krylov sectors.
+In Section \ref{sec:EEstrongfrag} we discuss the implications of the presence of blockages for the scaling of eigenstate entanglement entropies and for quantum dynamics.
+In Section \ref{sec:StrongFragModels} we study special cases of the parameters $d$ and $k$ for which the model does not possess a phase transition.
 We provide concluding remarks in Section \ref{sec:conclusion}.
+Several appendices follow discussing technical details of our derivations.\\